Water Utility of the Future: Singapore’s Public Utilities Board

 Architectures: Unitary mandate, circular water loop

 PUB's statutory authority over the complete water cycle — supply, treatment, distribution, collection, and reclamation — eliminates the inter-agency coordination failures that fragment water governance elsewhere.
-The Deep Tunnel Sewerage System Phase 2 and Tuas Nexus facility represent the physical completion of the circular water loop at national scale, routing all used water through advanced treatment and NEWater production within a single institutional framework.
+The Deep Tunnel Sewerage System Phase 2 and Tuas Nexus facility represent the physical completion of the circular water loop at national scale.

 -